-- Fundamental – The classical Global Macro manager analyzes economic fundamental and takes positions across market based on perceived strength or weakness of a particular market.
+- Fundamental – The classical Global Macro manager analyzes economic fundamentals and takes positions across the market based on the perceived strength or weakness of a particular market.

 - Market Neutral – Relative manager, striving to stay neutral to the general market direction.

-- Option Strategies – an option strategy is deployed to fine tune bets on markets.
-Sometimes this also include VIX based strategies.
+- Options Strategies – an option strategy is deployed to fine-tune bets on markets.
+Sometimes this also includes VIX-based strategies.

-- Option Writer – a discretionary implementation of a risk premia strategy, selling optionality to some degree, in order to earn the positive carry.
+- Option Writer – a discretionary implementation of a risk premia strategy, selling optionality to some degree, to earn the positive carry.